Samyak2/website/content/post/07_audio.md

 ## Images - a parallel

 Let us look at something that is a little bit easier to see as data.
 An image.
-Here's an example of a simple black & white (also called grayscale) image:
+Here's an example of a simple black & white (also called grayscale) image [^2]:

 ![An image of a plane.
 Top view.
 An old airplane, might be a toy](/images/plane.png)